 Note: This post may contain triggers for those who have been in abusive relationships.
+If you are in an abusive relationship, note your internet usage may be being monitored without your knowledge.

 The month of October is Domestic Violence Awareness Month.
 To highlight the issues that victims face physically, emotionally and economically, Femme Frugality will be discussing the issue every Friday.
 We will do this through a mix of stories, conversations and factual articles.
 To help raise awareness, please use the hashtag #DVAM when sharing these articles.